Scuba Dive Campbell River - See More Than Salmon

 The average depth is around 20 meters (60 feet) which should give you plenty of time to dive the slack tide.

-As always when you scuba dive Campbell River, dive with a group and a buddy, watch the currents and tides, and please remember to send us a dive site review after your dives.
+As always when you scuba dive Campbell River, dive with a group and a buddy, watch the currents and tides, and please remember to send in a dive site review after your dives.

 Campbell River - Seymour Narrows